maxint-rd/TinySoftWire/README.md

 An example configuration tool will be added soon!

 ## Features & limitations
-- I2C scanning is supported, but the sketch needs to respond quickly to prevent skipped addresses.
+- I2C scanning is supported, but the periphiral device needs to respond quickly to prevent skipped addresses.
 - Written fully in C++ as sufficient assembly skills were lacking.
 Better performance may be obtained using assembly.
 - Unfortunately interrupts seem to be too slow on the ATtiny13A @ 9.6MHz, requiring continuous calls to TinySoftWire::process()
 - Using this library the ATtiny13A at 9.6MHz can perform 100kHz I2C communication.
 Recognizing the address and acking after clock-pulse 8 now takes 4.5us.
 At 100Kbps each pulse is only 5us, so 400 kHz is much too fast.